JBronico/sales-dashboard-project/README.md

 # sales-dashboard-project
 Beginner sales analysis using Google Sheets

+## Project Title
-## Sales Performance Dashboard - Case Study
+Sales Performance Dashboard - Case Study

 ## Objective
 Analyze sales data to identify key performance trends across prodyct categories, regions, and time.
 The goal is to understand what drives revenue and where improvements can be made.